govau/content-guide/_formatting/italics.md

 Users with dyslexia can find italics very difficult to read.

-Never use italics in headlines.
+Don't use italics in headlines.

+When [referring to legislation, reports and publications use capitals instead of italics](/punctuation-grammar/#capitalisation).
+Link to the source where possible.

+{% include guide_example.liquid
+  title = "referring to acts"
+  content= "
+According to the [Privacy Act 1988](https://www.legislation.gov.au/Details/C2016C00979){:rel='external'} ...
+"
+%}

 ### Avoid Latin words

 Instead of Latin words, use plain English where possible.

 {% include guide_example.liquid
-  title = "avoiding italics"
-  content= "
-a long time --- not _ad infinitum_
+  title = "avoiding Latin words" content= " a long time --- not _ad infinitum_
 "